HarryVonBot/TG-Mini-App/README.md

 <div align="center">

-### **The World's Most Secure DeFi Investment Platform Built for Telegram**
+### **The World's Most Secure DeFi Investment Platform Built for Web 3.0**

-**Experience the future of finance where 9.95/10 security rating meets DeFi innovation and global accessibility**
+**Experience the future of finance where 9.95/10 security rating meets DeFi innovation and Web 3.0 accessibility**

 </div>